-While investors of all experience levels are on the platform, the most common users are those who are new to cryptocurrencies.
-Beginners can easily navigate the platform thanks to the straightforward, intuitive interface.
-Investors who want more advanced features might need to look elsewhere as the platform doesn’t offer integration with automation or analytical tools.
+While investors of all experience levels are on the platform, it is most suitable for experienced traders.
+Beginners can easily navigate the free, unlimited demo and learn fast thanks to the straightforward, intuitive interface.
+Investors who seek very advanced features might need to look elsewhere as the platform doesn’t offer integration with automation or analytical tools.

 Plus500 Company Information

 In 2008, Plus500 LTD was founded in Israel.
 While the headquarters continue to be in Israel, the broker has developed subsidiaries around the world with one of the most popular being Plus500 UK.
 This platform serves traders in the U.K. and other European countries, all the while ensuring regulations by adhering to the Financial Conduct Authority’s strict regulations.

 As a whole, the brand proves its financial stability through its listing on the London Stock Exchange.
 It also builds credibility by sponsoring professional sports teams such as Club Atletico de Madrid, Atalanta, and Legia Warsaw.

 Traders in 50+ countries rely on this platform, and it’s not hard to see why.
 Here are some reasons why the broker is a favourite among many investors: